Table of Contents

 became an infallible test for seeing when a given quantity of water was boiled

-The Indian Tea Association was persistent in its efforts to change public opinion, they were putting out illustrated advertisements at railway stations, and new tea shops were popping up along railways.
-Boiling was introduced as an antidote to “poisonous” tea, and the advertisements were promoting health benefits such as “an increased stamina”.
+The Indian Tea Association was persistent in its efforts to change public opinion.
+It illustrated advertisements at railway stations, and new tea shops were popping up along the railways.
+Boiling was introduced as an antidote to “poisonous” tea, and the advertisements promoted health benefits such as “increased stamina.”

-Initially, the tea vendors were instructed to sell the chai according to the Indian Tea Association’s recommendation for tea with a small amount of milk and sugar2, but that didn’t go very well as the locals liked their Masala chai.
-They were adding spices, more milk, and sugar into the tea.
+Initially, the tea vendors were instructed to sell the chai according to the Indian Tea Association’s recommendation for tea with a small amount of milk and sugar2, but that didn’t go very well, as the locals liked their Masala chai.
+They added spices, more milk, and sugar to the tea.

-The Tea association didn’t like adding more milk, as it was diluting the tea and cutting into their profits.
+The Tea Association didn’t like adding more milk, diluting the tea and cutting their profits.
 But eventually, the local taste and preferences prevailed, and that’s how the masala chai, as we know it today, was born.

-Another major step in increased popularity happened in the 1960s with the development of a new tea-producing technique, CTC (cut, tear, curl), producing inexpensive tea capable of fast infusion and intense flavor.
+Another significant increase in popularity happened in the 1960s with the development of a new tea-producing technique, CTC (cut, tear, curl), producing inexpensive tea capable of fast infusion and intense flavour.

-The strong flavor is a very important tea quality in making chai; when we mix something with milk we need, the flavoring agent to have enough aroma to cut through the heavier texture of the dairy product.
-Think of making White Russian; unless we use lots of Kahlua, we will barely notice the coffee aroma in the drink.
+Intense flavour is an essential quality of tea in making chai; when we mix something with milk, we need the flavouring agent to have enough aroma to cut through the heavier texture of the dairy product.
+Think of making White Russian; unless we use lots of Kahlua, we will barely notice the coffee aroma.

 Main Tea Producing Regions in India

-India, together with China, is two of the biggest producers and consumers of black tea in the world.
+India and China are two of the world’s biggest producers and consumers of black tea.
 Some of the primary producing states in India are Assam, West Bengal – Darjeeling, Tamil Nadu, and Kerala.
-Many of them are black tea producers, but recently lots of tea diversification had developed, especially in the Darjeeling region, known for oolong, green, and white tea.
+Many are black tea producers, but recently, much diversification has developed, especially in the Darjeeling region, known for oolong, green, and white tea.
 Not every area in India is suitable to grow good quality tea, as it requires specific climate conditions with lots of moisture.
-This is one of the reasons the major tea-producing areas are located in the Northeastern part – Darjeeling, and Assam, and in the South – Nilgiri and Kerala.
+This is one of the reasons the major tea-producing areas are located in the Northeastern part – Darjeeling and Assam, and in the South – Nilgiri and Kerala.

 Sri Lanka/Ceylon Tea